compsigh/web/app/community/viper.md

 authors: [
   { name: "Andrew", avatar: "/avatars/andrew.png" },
 ]
-og_image: "/og/viper.png"
+og_image: "/community/viper/og.png"
 ---

 Viper is a Discord bot for referencing info from past conversations.
 It proactively chimes in when you ask a question that's already been answered, when you're looking for info on a topic that's been discussed, or just need to recall that one thing a friend said last week.

 <Media
-  src="/og/viper.png"
+  src="/community/viper/og.png"
-  alt="viper logo"
+  alt="Viper logo"
 />

 ## Inspiration